BasavarajBankolli/QuizApp/README.md

-Perfect 👍 You’ve given me the **3 screenshots** (Home → Quiz → Result).
-I’ll create a **README.md** file for your Django + HTML + Tailwind CSS project that explains setup, usage, and includes those images for documentation.

-Here’s the README:

 ---

-# CodeApti – Quiz Application 🎯
+# CodeApti – Quiz Application

 A quiz web application built using **Django**, **HTML**, and **Tailwind CSS**.
 Users can select a domain, take quizzes, and view their results with detailed feedback.

 ---

-## 🚀 Features
+##  Features

-* ✅ Choose from multiple domains (Web Development, Programming, DevOps, Databases).
+*  Choose from multiple domains (Web Development, Programming, DevOps, Databases).
-* ✅ Attempt domain-based quizzes with multiple-choice questions.
+*  Attempt domain-based quizzes with multiple-choice questions.
-* ✅ Get detailed results with correct and wrong answers highlighted.
+*  Get detailed results with correct and wrong answers highlighted.
-* ✅ Clean UI built with **Tailwind CSS** for responsiveness.
+*  Clean UI built with **Tailwind CSS** for responsiveness.
-* ✅ Secure navigation – domain quizzes are only accessible through the home page.
+*  Secure navigation – domain quizzes are only accessible through the home page.

 ---

-## 🛠️ Tech Stack
+## Tech Stack

 * **Backend:** Django (Python)
 * **Frontend:** HTML, Tailwind CSS